WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * putImageData() performs a color space conversion to the color space of the destination canvas.
 * Data returned by getImageData() or passed to putImageData() are assumed to be in linear color space.
 * If the image data color space is not "srgb" or the storage format is not "uint8", the data passed to putImageData() is assumed to be in linear color space.
+* the `luminanceGain` property is used to map sRGB colors to colors with greater dynamic range, including those in the `rec2100pq` and `rec2100pqn` colorspaces, as specified at (https://www.w3.org/TR/ttml2/#style-attribute-luminanceGain).

 ### Limitations
 * toDataURL and toBlob are lossy, depending on the file format, when used on a canvas that has a pixelFormet other than 8-8-8-8.
 Possible future improvements could solve or mitigate this issue by adding more file formats or adding options to specify the resource color space.